Please follow CDC-recommended

 Call or write us for more information, 660-665-6502.

 dedicated especially to local Adair County history.
-This year's theme is Little-Known Stories, People, and Places of Adair County.
+This year's theme is Rare Photos from Adair County.

 211 S. Elson in Kirksville, Wed, Thur, and Fri 1:00 to 4:00.
 Or, get one by mail by sending $8.00 to the above address.
 This includes postage.